-In addition to using the search-match functionality just described, you can also search the reference database for entries that have peaks at certain 2θ (or d-value) peak positions (or in ranges).
+As an alternative to the peak-based or profile-fitting search match functions just described, you can also directly search the reference database for entries that have peaks at certain 20 (or d-value) positions (or in ranges).
 This can be achieved on the "Peaks/Ranges" page of the Restraints tab.
 There are two different tabs/approaches available for this: